Dog Feeding Calculator

 Daily exercise, enrichment games, training sessions, and structured routines help reduce stress-driven licking behaviors.

-mental engagement during walks and leash training helps reduce anxiety-driven habits in dogs4.
-Support Healthy Skin
+mental engagement during walks and leash training helps reduce anxiety-driven habits in dogsGood nutrition directly affects skin and coat health.

 Dogs with poor skin health are more vulnerable to dryness and irritation.